bigskysoftware/htmx/www/content/essays/another-real-world-react-to-htmx-port.md

 ## Analysis

-Once again we have some eye-popping results.
-This is because the OpenUnited application is extremely amenable to hypermedia: like Contexte, it is a content-focused application that shows lots of text and images.
+Once again, we have some eye-popping results.
+This is because the OpenUnited application is highly amenable to hypermedia: like Contexte, it is a content-focused application that shows lots of text and images.

-This experience again demonstrates that, for at least a certain class of web applications, htmx and the hypermedia architecture can be an excellent choice.
+This experience again demonstrates that, for at least a particular class of web applications, htmx and the hypermedia architecture can be an excellent choice.